ctxR: Exposure API

 retrieves FCs and

-associated exposure data for a specific chemical (by DTXSID).
+associated metadata for a specific chemical (by DTXSID).

 exp_fun_use <- get_exposure_functional_use(DTXSID = 'DTXSID7020182')